johnsonjh/duma/README.md

 #### Introduction

-After deciding it was important to revive *D.U.M.A.*, it quickly became clear continued use of the `cvs` version control system would be a limiting factor to the success of a new *D.U.M.A.* distribution.
+After deciding it was important to revive D.U.M.A., it quickly became clear continued use of the `cvs` version control system would be a limiting factor to the success of a new D.U.M.A. distribution.
 If the project was going to survive in the long-term, it would be necessary to perform a full conversion to a more modern, commonly used, and accessible VCS system.